-- 11.1 The organic and metallic coatings will protect the steel substrate against corrosion and will give the product a life in excess of 30 years. - 11.2 Localised maintenance treatment may be necessary within 30 years to restore the appearance where chippings may have been lost or the coating eroded.
+11.1 Under normal service conditions, the organic and metallic coatings will protect the steel substrate against corrosion and will give the product a service life in excess of 30 years.

+11.2 Localised maintenance treatment may be necessary within 30 years to restore the appearance where chippings may have been lost or the coating eroded.